devareus/Eclectic-Token-Sniper/README.md

 - Support for EIP1559 gas fees in the blockchains that implement it.
 - Automatic selection of the liquidity pair with the best price when buying.
 - Able to monitor, buy and sell multiple tokens from different sources simultaneously.
+- Can snipe directly from token contract addresses as well as from liquidity pair addresses
 - Multiple methods for sniping tokens:
 	- From a list of token addresses to watch.
 	- From PairCreated events.
 	- From AddLiquidity transactions from confirmed blocks or mempool.
-	- From Telegram channels/groups, including private ones and obfuscated addresses.
+	- From Telegram channels/groups or private messages, including private ones and obfuscated addresses.
 	- Customisable event rules.
 	- Customisable rules that let you trigger a buy depending on sender or receiver addresses of a transaction, its method signature, values in the input, etc.
 	- Dynamic activation of rules based on counters or flags.